Staff

 Strategic Partnerships Director

-As a proud East Bay native, Beth is excited to be able to give back to her community as the Strategic Partnerships Director at Oakland Rising.
+As a proud East Bay native, Beth is excited to be able to give back to her community as the Strategic Partnerships Director at Oakland Rising Action.
 Beth’s first job ever was door-to-door canvassing after high school.
 This launched her into a life-long journey of organizing and fundraising.
 After graduating with a double major in Anthropology and Urban Studies from San Francisco State University, Beth knew that she would devote her life to the social justice movement.
 She earned her stripes at the California League of Conservation Voters (CLCV) where she spent a decade educating voters and running grassroots campaigns to pass solid public health and environmental protections and elect progressive leaders at the state level.
 During 6 of her years at CLCV, she fundraised from individual donors, raising over $2 million dollars for political work.

 Sol Rhee (Pronouns: them/they)